corda/corda-docs-portal/content/en/platform/corda/5.0-dev-preview-2/developing/api/api-persistence.md

 <!-- add link to KDocs -->

 {{< note >}}
-Currently, inputs and outputs to `PersistenceService`` must fit inside a ~1MB (972,800 bytes) Kafka message.
+Currently, inputs and outputs to `PersistenceService`` must fit in a ~1MB (972,800 bytes) Kafka message.
 This size limit will be removed in future versions.
 {{< /note >}}